Dasharo/docs/docs/unified/clevo/post-install.md

     to `Restart now` or `Retry`, so click them if something hasn't been installed yet, something has gone wrong or a restart is just required.
     The entire process may take up to 30 minutes.
+1. Repeat all steps until all updates have been installed.

 ### Suspend fix for SATA disks (Windows and Linux)